edoardottt/pwdsafety/README.md

 -------------------------------------------------

 - LINUX

   After downloaded the package and extracted inside go/ folder, for comfort, create the alias:

   Edit the file /home/{USER}/.bashrc and append to it this row:

       alias pwdsafety='cd /home/<YOUR_USER>/go/pwd-safety && go run main.go && cd $OLDPWD'

-  Then just write **pwdsafety** in your terminal where you want
+  Then just write **pwdsafety** in your terminal where you want.

-- Other OS(Windows,MacOS and so on...) just:
+- Other OS(Windows,MacOS and so on...):

-  pwd-safety$ go run main.go [inside pwd-safety/ folder].
+  pwd-safety$ go run main.go [inside go/pwd-safety/ folder].

 DESCRIPTION 🔦
 -------------------------------------------------